-The Playoffs TD will direct the Playoffs and will be responsible to the League president.
-He will work closely with the Playoffs Chair.
-Given the demands on his time on playoffs Saturday, he normally does not play in the team playoffs on playoffs Saturday or in the individual tournament.
-He will be responsible for the following:
+The Playoffs TD will direct the A-Team Playoff event, the B-Team Playoff event, and any Individual Tournament held on Playoff Saturday.
+He will work closely with the Playoffs Chair and be responsible to the League President.
+Given the demands on his time on Playoffs Saturday, he normally does not play in any of the Playoff Saturday tournaments.
+Specifically, the TD will:

-- 1. The Playoffs TD will be the floor director for the team matches played on Playoffs Saturday. - 2.
-He will resolve disputes, especially those related to the USCF rules of chess play. - 3.
+- 1. Be the floor director for the matches played on Playoffs Saturday. - 2.
+Resolve disputes, especially those related to the USCF rules of chess play. - 3.
 Arrange for score-sheets, table numbers, wall charts, refreshments, etc. - 4.
-Help plan and promote the individual tournament.
-He directs the individual tournament, including seedings, pairings, player check in before round 1, tracking results, posting standings, and announcing rounds.
-He accepts pre-registrations for the individual tournament. - 5.
+Help plan and promote the agreed upon Individual Tournament. - 5.
+Direct the Individual Tournament, including pre-registration, player check in, player seeding, pairings, tracking results, posting standings, and announcing rounds. - 6.
 Provide game results from the team matches and the individual tournament to the Ratings Chair, and assists in collecting game scores.